Question and Answer Page!! (Editing/Adding as I can)

 ⭐#2 How do I transport a rabbit?
 (Picking it up yourself by ground or air is preferable and easier on the bunny but if it isn't possible...)

 ➡️ There's a list of transporters at the bottom of the rehoming agreement (in featured section).
-You'll need to join their pages, check their groups for routes already posted, make sure they come to MY area first (Eden or Greensboro) and then yours, and fill out their forms.
+You'll need to join their pages (if you find one on your own that's not listed, it's okay, just let me know who it is so I can make sure it's not a scammer and they are recommended) , check their groups for routes already posted, make sure they come to MY area first (Eden or Greensboro, Axton, or Martinsville or areas within 45 minutes of Eden) and then yours, and fill out their forms.
 They ship multiple rabbits by car or van and sometimes one route takes them a couple weeks.
 I won't allow a bunny to be on transport more than 7 days.
 It's too hard on them, no matter their age.

 ➡️Once you've messaged the transporter and they agree to ship your bunny (they must be 8 weeks old minimum but some transports require the large breeds to be 10 or even 12 weeks!
 You must ask them!), you will pay them, not me.
-Their prices vary from $50 to $120.
+Their prices vary from $85 to $120.
 You must ask them.
-Citizen Shipper or private transportation costs more.
+Citizen Shipper or private transportation costs more (around $250 and up I think).
 Please confirm with me first before committing to a transporter.
+If that all sounds overwhelming, I apologize.
+I've shipped over 150 rabbits across the country so far and while the initial contact and planning sounds daunting, it usually goes smoothly.
+I have rabbits in nearly every state including Alaska.

 ➡️ You'll need to take a carrier or box to the pickup location to take your bunny home in.
 You must be on time.
 Transporters cannot wait for you because they have many stops and must stay on schedule.